loomio/loomio_help/content/user_manual/getting_started/decision_tools/index.md

 ## All Loomio decisions follow a common pattern

+1. Somebody starts a discussion thread, and invites participants.
+At any point, any participant can propose a decision
-1. Author sets up the decision with title, details and options
+2. Author sets up the decision with title, details and options
-2. People participate
+3. People participate
-3. People can change their minds as understanding develops
+4. People can change their minds as understanding develops
-4. A reminder is sent out the day before closing
+5. A reminder is sent out the day before closing
-5. The poll closes, and everyone is informed of the results
+6. The poll closes, and everyone is informed of the results
-6. The author sets an outcome, notifying everyone of what will happen next.
+7. The author sets an outcome, notifying everyone of what will happen next.

 ## Time poll